Bryan7Lee/HospitalERSim/README.md

 # HospitalERSim
-Simulation using FreeRTOS wrapped with cmsis-rtos2 of a Hospital ER Room
+Simulation using FreeRTOS wrapped with cmsis-rtos2 of a Hospital ER Room.
+Generates patients with uniform random distribution and adds them to queues to be assigned to 1 of 3 doctors dependent on their treatment severity level.
+Severity level includes CRITICAL, URGENT and NON URGENT with CRITICAL being of utmost priority and NON URGENT being of the lowest.
+Higher priority patients get treated first.